Shepperton: Literature

 George Eliot depicted Shepperton as set out above.

 Shepperton was the home of author J. G. Ballard, the so-called "Seer of Shepperton", and provides the setting for his novels Crash (in which a couple become sexually aroused through car crashes and was written as the M3 motorway was being built past the end of his street) and The Unlimited Dream Company.

-Shepperton is mentioned in the novel The War of the Worlds by H. G. Wells, in which its destruction is described along with nearby settlements.
+Shepperton is mentioned in the novel The War of the Worlds by H. G. Wells.
+It is also mentioned in the novel Oliver Twist by Charles Dickens.

-It is also mentioned in the novel Oliver Twist by Charles Dickens, where Bill Sikes tempts Oliver into visiting a house there, but instead, when they get there, Oliver is dragged on to a lonely house nearby by Sikes.